Maxims . . . throw light on various puzzling problems, and so on. - Rudolf Steiner (Knowledge of the Higher Worlds

 Mod ⁓ 'Moderated' may be put behind moderated statements - It shows the original souce is toned down for the sake of something "sweet and short", or "simple, clear, and direct as fits" - or seemingly just more helpful along general lines.

-With ⁓ - along with - suggests a statement with parts that could be "tailored" from fragments or sayings by one or more by others.
-'With' can also be used for shuffled gist and when statements and phrases of others get twisted and turned to become more or less unrecognisable.
-In such cases, 'With' suggests some influence or other.
+With ⁓ along with [see 'de' above] - suggests a statement with parts that could be "tailored" from fragments or sayings by one or more by others.
+'With' can also be used for shuffled gist and when statements and phrases of others get moulded into wiser statements.
+In such a case, 'with' suggests some influence or other.

 Long notes may be indented (This line is indented).

 Bennett, Bo.
 Logically Fallacious: The Ultimate Collection of over 300 Logical Fallacies.
 Updated Academic ed.
 Sudbury, MA: eBookIt.com., 2013.